Related content for project "Second Cycle of the German Participatory Forum on Fish Protection and Downstream Migration" (project ID 2553)

 Since 2012, more than 200 experts from various fields of water management and nature conservation, the federal states and the federal government, the federal waterway administration, the energy industry, hydraulic engineering, fisheries biology, nature conservation, fishing and fishing associations and university science have been involved in the German Participatory Forum on Fish Protection and Downstream Migration.
 In the second cycle of the Forum, from 2015 to 2018, the productive dialogue was continued and a better understanding or various aspects of fish protection and downstream fish migration was compiled.
 This report documents the project work of the 2nd cycle and is available for download.

 With the aim of achieving "good ecological status" in all water bodies by 2015, the Water Framework Directive requires Member States to put more emphasis on hydromorphological issues and watercourse connectivity for the conservation and restoration of fish populations.
 The aim for the third cycle of the "Forum Fish Protection and Downstream Migration" is to continue the series of workshops on fish protection and downstream migration and to evaluate them in papers, reports and publications.
-In addition, the website forum-fischschutz.de will be updated and improved.
-In this project, the fourth UBA Hydromorphology Workshop will also be organised.
+In addition, the website forum-fischschutz.de is updated and improved.
+Additionally in this project, the fourth UBA Hydromorphology Workshop is organised.

 In April 2018, the second cycle of the Forum "Fish Protection and Downstream Migration" ended, which was devoted, among other things, to improving the implementation of measures.
 In this article, the authors, among them Dr. Ulf Stein of Ecologic Institute, summarize the intensive discourse between all stakeholders over the past six years and present the resulting twelve recommendations.
 The recommendations describe how to proceed with this topic in the future and how to avoid potential conflicts in practice.
 The article is published in WasserWirtschaft, Issue 06/2018, Springer Vieweg.